-The Amsterdam City Archives is the largest municipal archive in the world with about 49 km of shelf-legth.
+The Amsterdam City Archives are the largest municipal archive in the world with about 49 km of shelf-length.
 The archive preserves official and private collections of documents about the history of Amsterdam.
-The archive is also a museum about the history and current state of the city of Amsterdam.
+These collections are impressive, but the archive is also an amazing museum about the history and current state of the city of Amsterdam.

 I visited the archives with three friends from university college about two weeks ago.
 Two of them are still studying in Amsterdam, while the other now lives in Scotland.
 We hadn’t seen each other in a while, so we decided to have our long-awaited reunion at the archives.
-We went on a very interesting guided tour that costs €6 per person, but you can also visit the archives by yourself for free.
+We went on a very interesting guided tour that costs €6 per person.
+In a small group, we explored the hidden rooms on different floors and found out about several intriguing backstories.
+If you only have an hour to spare, you can also visit the archives by yourself for free.
 There is no admission fee!

 The very first beginnings of the Amsterdam City Archives date back to the Middle Ages.
 Amsterdam’s most important documents were stored in a special wooden cabinet.
 The cabinet was kept safe in the Iron Chapel of the Old Church.
 The wooden cabinet still exists today and can be found in the middle of the treasure room, as you can see in the photo above.